 Developing routine healthy eating and active living practices continues to challenge many communities across the United States.
-In North Carolina, Greensboro and Guilford County are regularly recognized among cities and counties experiencing high rates of food insecurity, diet-related illness, and low rates of access to healthy food and physical activity.
+In North Carolina, Greensboro and Guilford County are regularly recognized among cities and counties experiencing high rates of food insecurity, dietrelated illness, and low rates of access to healthy food and physical activity.
 Lifetime Eating and Physical Activity Practices (LEAP) focuses on initiating community-based conversations around individual and social determinants of food and physical activity choices in Greensboro and Guilford County.
-In partnership with UNC Greensboro, Cone Health, and the Guilford County Department of Health and Human Services, LEAP promotes collaboration among a broad range of community partners to coordinate data and build networks in order to improve eating and physical activity practices in our city and county.
+LEAP is a multi-institutional, cross-sector collaborative that promotes collaboration among a broad range of community partners to coordinate data and build networks in order to improve eating and physical activity practices in our city and county.